avodonosov/hashver-maven-plugin/README.md

 The mojo cannot be run in the same maven invocation as other goals, it has to be run separately as shown above, due to a kind of "chicken and egg" problem.
-The system properties for version expressions should be defined very early, right after maven session starts, to be interpolated into the project tree and be in effect for the other goals, and at this early point maven is unable to produce dependency graph we need to compute hashversions.
+The system properties for version expressions, to be interpolated into the project tree and be in effect for the other goals, have to be defined very early, right after maven session starts, and at this early point maven is unable to produce dependency graph we need to compute hashversions.
 If we compute hashversions after the project graph is built, it's too late to apply them.

-In this build mode we can consider the target/hashversions.properties the main build result, because only part of the project artifacts are produced on the build environment (the affected ones) and the rest are only referred.
-Your build publishing and running scripts should take this into account, for example publish the produced artifacts and the hashversions.prperties, and when rolling out this build onto a server take the hashversions.properteis and fetch all the artifacts according to it.
+In the hashver build mode we can consider the target/hashversions.properties the main build result, because only part of the project artifacts are produced on the build environment (the affected ones) and the rest are only referred.
+Your build publishing and running scripts should take this into account, for example publish the produced artifacts and the hashversions.prperties, and when rolling out this build to a server take the hashversions.properteis and fetch all the artifacts according to it.

 # Assumptions